-In the Show & Tell segment, they talk about lettuce that they’ve been harvesting from their gardens.
+In the show and tell segment, the guys talk about lettuce that they’ve been harvesting from their gardens.
 They mention the Salanova varieties that are highly acclaimed, although they do tend to have some issues with the bottom beginning to rot if left in the ground too long.
 There are also many varieties such as Adriana which provide a great substitute with a more affordable seed price.

-In the Q & A segment, they answer questions about cover crops and squash bugs.
+In the question and answer segment, the guys answer questions about cover crops and squash bugs.
 They talk about their preferred cover crops and what time of year is ideal for growing each.
 They also discuss controlling squash bugs with all-natural and organic insecticides.
 These type of controls require spraying the plants when they are young and preventing adults from establishing in the population.